Intuitive eating might seem like a passing trend, but it is a concept worth taking seriously.

 Moreover, intuitive eating has shown more long-term effectiveness in improving both physical and psychological health than traditional weight loss interventions.
 Conventional dieting has a failure rate between 80 percent and 95 percent and has not been found to significantly improve health outcomes.

-Studies have also begun to explore some of the biological correlates of intuitive eating, particularly vagal nerve activity, Intuitive eating, particularly the unconditional permission to eat aspect, has been linked with higher resting vagal activity, as well as a less willingness to eat desired foods and a greater tendency to label foods as being off-limits.
+Studies have also begun to explore some of the biological correlates of intuitive eating, particularly vagal nerve activity, which is involved in regulating hunger and satiety.
+Higher resting vagal nerve activity is associated with a more positive mood and higher wellbeing.
+Intuitive eating, particularly the unconditional permission to eat aspect, has been linked with higher resting vagal activity, as well as a less willingness to eat desired foods and a greater tendency to label foods as being off-limits.

 Intuitive eating might appear to be a passing trend, but it is a concept worth taking seriously.
 Although more research is needed, studies to date have shown significant benefits for both physical health and wellbeing.
 Learning to become an intuitive eater is certainly not an overnight process, but it is a journey well worth pursuing.